Acry/flappy/DevDox/Ideas.md

 # Flappy Bird - Feature Ideas

-How about a night mode?
+- How about a night mode?
-	bird has a lantern on his head use dark pipe during evening
+  - bird has a lantern on his head
+  - ~~use dark pipe during evening~~ done

-switch sprite atlas on key
+- Switch sprite atlas on key

-add parallax scrolling
+- Parallax scrolling

+- Music

-Settings button, same size as pause button
+- Settings button, same size as pause button
-	on the right side, radial menu
+  - on the right side, radial menu
-	difficulty, sound, music
+  - difficulty, sound, music

-Title: sinus font scroller
+- Title: sinus font scroller